HarshdeepKahlon/hiring2020/README.md

 <!---1. **Facebook** - [Hiring2020](https://www.facebook.com/groups/hiring2020/)
 2. **Twitter** - [@hiring2020](https://twitter.com/hiring2020)--->

 **Disclaimer** - This list is crowdsourced.
 Hence, it's possible some of the information here is not accurate.
-If you come across something that's not accurate, please bring it to our attention and we'll correct it. <br/>
+If you come across something that's incorrect, please bring it to our attention and we'll correct it. <br/>

 ### COVID-19 Summer 2020 Internship Status List